m0rtadelo/rfmtable/README.md

-# rfmtable
+# RFM Table
-HTML UI Table library to be used for easy view and manage data
+HTML UI Table library to be used for easy view and manage data in html frontends.